rririanto/docker-compose-django/README.md

 Make sure to replace "example" with your project directory name in [nginx.tmpl](https://github.com/rririanto/docker-compose-django/blob/master/nginx-proxy/nginx.tmpl), [Nginx docker-compose](https://github.com/rririanto/docker-compose-django/blob/master/nginx-proxy/docker-compose.yaml), [docker-compose web & mysql](https://github.com/rririanto/docker-compose-django/blob/master/docker-compose.yaml) and also [DockerFile](https://github.com/rririanto/docker-compose-django/blob/master/Dockerfile) or [DockerAlpine](https://github.com/rririanto/docker-compose-django/blob/master/Dockerfile-alpine)

+5. Database and django .env

+If you would like to change the database and django env settings please see [.env](https://github.com/rririanto/docker-compose-django/tree/master/.envs)

 ## How to use
 We use Makefile to make our life easy.
 You can see the command list on [Makefile](https://github.com/rririanto/docker-compose-django/blob/master/Makefile) file.
 However, the first things to do to run this project is by: